profknivre/follow_the_white_rabbit.asm_solution/README.md

-run loader under gdb, it will rach a break point then print the goodies using: x/1sb 0x10060-37
+run loader under gdb, it will reach a break point then print the goodies using: x/1sb 0x10060-37